anttiluode/ArtificialCortex/README.md

 # The Artificial Cortex

+EDIT: Added 'the_anchor'.
+Some mindblowing glitchy graphics in the live webcam filter.
+The svd is testing temporal stability but most of the maths landed at known directions.
+Have yet to try it.
+There is gui version in the folder that uses the classes and definitions from the other files as well.
+The picture below is not of the app.

 ![pic](pic.png)

 ### A trainless, dynamical substrate that computes in waves — four organs of one idea: units that hold time and fire on coincidence, coupled into a field